0xmetaschool/Learning-Projects/Build a Semi-Fungible ERC404 Tokens' Marketplace/2 Prerequisites to Building the MarketPlace/1 Set Up the Hardhat Project.md

 git clone https://github.com/0xmetaschool/erc404-nftmarketplace-boilerplate.git
 ```

-Now, run the following commands to move to the repository folder and install all dependencies:
+Now, run the following commands one by one to move to the repository folder and install all dependencies:

 ```
 cd erc404-nftmarketplace-boilerplate